-725 - BASIC PHOTOGRAPHY I Meets 5 Times/Week - .5 Credit - One Semester Grades 9, 10, 11, 12 No Prerequisite - Class limited to 15 students.
-Fee: Based on materials used (Approximately \$18.00/Quarter)
+725 - BASIC PHOTOGRAPHY I

+No Prerequisite - Class limited to 15 students.

-Students will learn how to operate their 35mm film cameras to manipulate the f-stops and shutters speeds to control different aspects of their photographs.
-Students will learn to do black and white processing of negatives and prints.
-Students will need time outside of class to take photographs.
-Students must have a Single Lens Reflex 35 mm film camera with manual controls and manual focus.
-Point and shoot cameras are not acceptable.
+Fee: Based on materials used (Approximately \$20.00/Quarter)

+Students will learn the fundamentals of basic photography concepts, including the use of camera, lenses, and other basic photographic equipment.
+The course will address aesthetic principles as they relate to composition, space, exposure, light and color.
+Students will be able to use their school-issued iPads or their own cameras for this course.
+The students will need some time outside of class to take photographs.

-726 - BASIC PHOTOGRAPHY II Meets 5 Times/Week - .5 Credit - One Semester Grades 9, 10, 11, 12 Prerequisite - Satisfactory completion of Basic Photography I / All fees from Course 725 must be satisfied.
+726 - BASIC PHOTOGRAPHY II

+Prerequisite - Satisfactory completion of Basic Photography I / All fees from Course 725 must be satisfied.

 Class limited to 15 students.

-Fee: Based on materials used (Approximately \$18.00/Quarter)
+Fee: Based on materials used (Approximately \$20.00/Quarter)